 How do you Make Sure Your Compensation Policies Hit the Mark?

-One of the first steps in any analytics process is setting goals.
+One of the first steps in the HR analytics process is setting goals.
 For example, you might prioritize throughput and customer feedback at a call center, so benchmarks for employee remuneration would be selected based on their effectiveness in these areas.
 Other vital factors for companies to consider when determining fair compensation would be – level of education, years of experience, and attendance.

 With the correct data architecture in place, you can collect the necessary information to measure these criteria, feed it into a consolidated repository, and then build dashboards to analyze required metrics.
 With the resulting insights, you can design a payroll structure that’s personalized to the performance and expectations of each individual.